Transport and Equilibrium in Non-Conservative Systems: The Approximate Functional

 \subsection{Overview of the Iteration Scheme}

 We now provide the overview of how our JKO--type scheme is to be continued.
-Starting with some $N_0$, we define $N_1 = \mbox{argmin}\{\mathbb J_{A}(N_0, \cdot)\}$, $N_2 = \mbox{argmin}\{\mathbb J_{A}(N_1, \cdot)\}$, etc. Of course in the present context, sufficient regularity of $N_k$ (which hold by \emph{fiat} for $k = 0$) must be acquired in order to ensure that we can produce a unique $N_{k+1}$.
-More precisely, e.g., the abstract methods used so far only yield $N_1 \in \mathcal H_{N_0}^{-1} \cap L^1$ and $\log N_1 \in \mathcal H_{N_0}^1$ whereas in order to produce an $N_2$ by these methods, we will actually need considerably more.
-The improved regularity will follow from suitably strong assumptions on $N_0$ which will imply that $N_1$ in fact coincides with a \emph{classical} solution of Eq.\eqref{CVDA}, with well controlled norms.
+Starting with some $N_0$, we define $N_1 = \mbox{argmin}\{\mathbb J_{A}(N_0, \cdot)\}$, $N_2 = \mbox{argmin}\{\mathbb J_{A}(N_1, \cdot)\}$, etc. \b{However, the abstract methods used so far only yield $N_1 \in \mathcal H_{N_0}^{-1} \cap L^1$ and $\log N_1 \in \mathcal H_{N_0}^1$ whereas to show convergence of the overall scheme and to prove the main theorem we require additional regularity, specifically uniform upper and lower bounds and $\mathcal D_2$ regularity.} The improved regularity will follow from suitably strong assumptions on $N_0$ which will imply that $N_1$ (and the successive $N_k$'s) in fact coincides with a \emph{classical} solution of Eq.\eqref{CVDA}, with well controlled norms.
 The detailed derivation of suitable estimates are the subject of Appendix A; let us summarize the setting of this appendix here:

 (a) The variables used in the appendix are logarithmic: